Jindalee Operational Radar Network: Network

 The Alice Springs radar was the original 'Jindalee Stage B' test bed on which the design of the other two stations was based.
 It continues to act as a research and development testbed in addition to its operational role.

 The Mount Everard receiver site contains the remains of the first, smaller, 'Jindalee Stage A' receiver.
 It is visible in aerial photos, behind the stage B receiver (23.530074°S 133.68782°E).
 The stage A transmitter was rebuilt to become the stage B transmitter.

 The high frequency radio transmitter arrays at Longreach and Laverton have 28 elements, each driven by a 20-kilowatt power amplifier giving a total power of 560 kW.
 Stage B transmitted 20 kW per amplifier.
 The signal is bounced off the ionosphere, landing in the "illuminated" area of target interest.
 Much incident radiation is reflected forward in the original direction of travel, but a small proportion "backscatters" and returns along the original, reciprocal transmission path.
 These returns again reflect from the ionosphere, finally being received at the Longreach and Laverton stations.
 Signal attenuation, from transmit antenna to target and finally back to receive antenna, is substantial, and its performance in such a context marks this system as leading-edge science.
 The receiver stations use KEL Aerospace KFR35 series receivers.
 JORN uses radio frequencies between 5 and 30 MHz, which is far lower than most other civilian and military radars that operate in the microwave frequency band.
 Also, unlike most microwave radars, JORN does not use pulsed transmission, nor does it use movable antennas.
 Transmission is Frequency-Modulated Continuous Wave (FMCW), and the transmitted beam is aimed by the interaction between its "beam-steering" electronics and antenna characteristics in the transmit systems.
 Radar returns are distinguished in range by the offset between the instantaneous radiated signal frequency and the returning signal frequency.
 Returns are distinguished in azimuth by measuring phase offsets of individual returns incident across the kilometres-plus length of the multi-element receiving antenna array.
 Intensive computational work is necessary to JORN's operation, and refinement of the software suite offers the most cost-effective path for improvements.

 The JORN ionosonde network is made up of vertical ionosondes, providing a real time map of the ionosphere.
-Each vertical incidence sounder (VIS) is a standardized Single-Receiver "Digisonde" Portable Sounder built by Lowell for the JORN.
+Each vertical incidence sounder (VIS) is a standardized Single-Receiver Digisonde Portable Sounder, built by University of Massachusetts Lowell for the JORN.
 A new ionospheric map is generated every 225 seconds.
 In a clockwise direction around Australia, the locations of the twelve (11 active and one test) JORN ionosondes are below.